vernuntii/vernuntii/README.md

 ## Version adaptivity

-Vernuntii wants to simplify semantic versioning, so we try to adapt as much as possible and let the user control how the next version should be calculated.
+Vernuntii wants to simplify semantic versioning, so it tries to adapt as much as possible and let the user control how the next version should be calculated.

 <!-- omit in toc -->
 ### Version prefix